MixinNetwork/mixin/doc/mixin-kernel-technical-paper.md

 The three-second round gap is also not a promise that a transaction always finalizes in three seconds.
 It bounds the timestamp span used to summarize one node's round.
 End-to-end latency includes queueing, routing, validation, quorum communication, missing-data recovery, and durable storage.

 The implementation exposes both snapshots per second (`SPS`) and unique transactions per second (`TPS`).
-After batching, these metrics intentionally diverge: a low snapshot rate can carry a much higher transaction rate.
+Because one snapshot can carry many transactions, these metrics intentionally describe different quantities: a low snapshot rate can accompany a much higher transaction rate.
 This paper makes no benchmark claim because the repository does not define a hardware, topology, workload, or fault profile from which a reproducible headline number could be derived.

 ## 10. Persistence and crash recovery